Methadone used in Treatment

 Cost for Methadone Treatment

 The cost of opiate treatment differs, depending on several factors, including the type of drug used in treatment.
-According to the National Institute on Drug Abuse, the cost of methadone treatment that includes medication and support services would be a weekly sum of $126 approximately and a yearly sum of $6,552.
+According to the National Institute on Drug Abuse, the cost of Methadone treatment that includes medication and support services would be a weekly sum of $126 approximately and a yearly sum of $6,552.

 How to Get in a Methadone Clinic?

-Doctors have to adhere to strict guidelines when using methadone.
+Doctors have to adhere to strict guidelines when using Methadone.
 This is why it is not available for purchase without a proper prescription.
-Using methadone entails certain protocols, including slowly tapering off use.
+Using Methadone entails certain protocols, including slowly tapering off use.
 Methadone clinics have stringent eligibility criteria.
-This section describes how to get in a methadone clinic.
+This section describes how to get in a Methadone clinic.

 • Provide drug use history